 SM Energy Company, et al. v.
 Endeavour Operating Corporation

 Represented SM Energy Company, Potato Creek LLC, Open Flow Gas Supply Corporation, and SJ Exploration LLC in an action against Endeavour Operating Corporation.
 The case arose from Endeavour Operating Corporation’s breach of two purchase and sale agreements to purchase our clients’ interests in oil and gas leases, a pipeline, and related facilities in the Marcellus Shale in Pennsylvania for a total purchase price of $110 million.
-After winning a significant partial summary judgment, the case settled shortly before trial for a total value of $19.25M to our clients.
+After winning a significant partial summary judgment establishing the validity of the challenged leases, the case settled shortly before trial for a total value of $19.25M to our clients.

 The Reynolds & Reynolds Company v.
 Superior Integrated Solutions, Inc.